adithyasingapore/portfolio_6-r/README.md

 There is 1 project file (R) in this repository.

-The diamonds dataset comes in-built with the R programming language, so I have not provided it here.
+The Diamonds dataset comes in-built with the ggplot2 package in R, so I have not provided it here.